By Scott Prugh

 In the figure above, the Platform Architects make many of the same design decisions traditionally made by Analysis and Design groups in development.
 Operational Engineering then attempts to document these decisions in “work-plans” or “run-books” and these plans are executed by System Admins, Network Admins, Storage Admins or DBAs.
 The Product Operations groups specialize in the functionality of the product , but have limited understanding of the deployment technology or development decisions that brought it to this point.
 All this work is managed with work-plans between each group, creating queues and handoffs.
 The result is long wait times for the customer and downstream failures and misunderstandings of how to operate the software.

-This is compounded by the fact that, in order to survive on a day-to-day basis and prevent delays, development teams dedicate their own resources to deploy, manage and configure internal environments.
+This is compounded by the fact that, in order to survive on a day-to-day basis and prevent delays, development teams deploy, manage and configure internal environments themselves.
 Tactically, this plan works to a point and these highly optimizing teams become very good at deployment and testing these environments on a daily basis.
 This process becomes the lifeblood of a development focused Continuous Integration Pipeline to enable their agility.

 Organizational boundaries, environment ownership and role specialization can hold these lines in place creating another series of problems.
 In development, “The Practice Team” gets many attempts (perhaps many per day) in low-risk environments to perfect their processes and tools.
 In production, “The Game Team” gets very few attempts (4 per year) to perfect their processes and tools in a very different environment with different constraints.
 Note that these development environments are often largely incongruent with production lacking many of the production assets like security, firewalls, load balancers and SAN.